-Any financial support requested from AgriFI Kenya Challenge Fund must fall within the following range:
+Any financial support requested in this specific Call from AgriFI Kenya Challenge Fund must fall within the following range:

 The Challenge Fund will award financial support to cover a maximum of 50% of the total value of the proposal.
 The balance (i.e. the difference between the total cost of the proposal and the amount requested as financial support) must be financed from matching funds in the form of cash/cash equivalents, credit or equity from external financiers.
+Eligible food and agriculture projects can seek financing from Equity Bank (Kenya) Limited to reach the required matching funds.
 In cases where applications are made by consortia the match fund contributions can be provided by any of the consortia members.

 Duration of Financial Support

-The minimum duration of the financial support will be 24 months while the maximum will be 36 months.
+The maximum duration of the financial support will be 24 months from the signature date of the contract.
 During this period the financial support funds will be disbursed based on a negotiated milestone structure.